-Application for membership is based on students' academic average of 3.0 or better (4 being an A)) and their citizenship/behavior.
-Eligible students are invited to apply for membership; applications are reviewed by junior high staff.
+Application for membership is based on students' academic average of 3.0 or better (4 being an A).
+Lists of academically eligible students are sent to all faculty members for their recommendation based on the leadership, citizenship, character and service of potential members.

-Interviews with current member leaders will be offered to some applicants.
 Candidates become members when inducted at a special ceremony.

-To remain a member, a student must maintain a cumulative 3.0 GPA AND S+ or better on the report card in Citizenship; members must always display outstanding citizenship, character, service and leadership.
-Any inducted member whose GPA drops below a 3.0, receives less than an S+ or is suspended in any one grading period will be on probation for the following grading period.
-Inducted members whose cumulative GPAs fall below a 3.0, are suspended OR receive less than S+ for a second time will no longer be eligible to participate in the NJHS activities.
+To remain a member, a student must maintain a cumulative 3.0 GPA and continue to display outstanding citizenship, character, service and leadership.
+Any inducted member whose GPA drops below a 3.0 will be on probation for one grading period.
+Inducted members whose cumulative GPAs fall below a 3.0 for the second time will no longer be eligible to participate in the NJHS activities.

-Monthly meetings will be held and will be conducted following Roberts' Rules of Order.
-Officers will be elected and sworn in at the first meeting of the school year.
+Monthly meetings will be held and will be conducted following Roberts' Rules of Order